kubernetes/website/content/en/docs/concepts/containers/container-lifecycle-hooks.md

 `PreStop`

-This hook is called immediately before a container is terminated due to an API request or management event such as a liveness/startup probe failure, preemption, resource contention and others.
-A call to the `PreStop` hook fails if the container is already in a terminated or completed state and the hook must complete before the TERM signal to stop the container can be sent.
+This hook is called immediately before a container is terminated due to an API request or management events such as a liveness/startup probe failure, preemption, resource contention, and others.
+A call to the `PreStop` hook fails if the container is already in a terminated or completed state and the hook must be complete before the TERM signal to stop the container can be sent.
 The Pod's termination grace period countdown begins before the `PreStop` hook is executed, so regardless of the outcome of the handler, the container will eventually terminate within the Pod's termination grace period.
 No parameters are passed to the handler.